 Skip to content

 The best thing about spending extended periods of time on beautiful Lake Atitlan is the scenery, although you don’t necessarily need months to enjoy the main highlights.
-A stunning crater lake surrounded hills and volcanoes that looks amazing from every angle.
+I mean, it just happens to be a stunning crater lake surrounded hills and volcanoes that looks amazing from every angle.
 The second-best thing about it, however, are all the amazing Lake Atitlan hikes.
 There is great hiking on Lake Atitlan, with trails scattered along ridges all the way around, offering unique combinations of views, village life and rural charm.

 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!